briangershon/briangershon/README.md

 - creating tools and Github Actions -- used in my starter templates (mentioned above) and nice for running [cron jobs](https://github.com/briangershon/github-actions-cron) too

-⚡ I went through an algorithm kick and binged on [CodeWars](https://www.codewars.com/users/briangershon) and [JavaScript algorithms](https://github.com/briangershon/algorithms-in-javascript)
+- going on an algorithm kick on [CodeWars](https://www.codewars.com/users/briangershon) and [JavaScript algorithms](https://github.com/briangershon/algorithms-in-javascript)

+---

 📫 You can find me in various communities by visiting [briangershon.com/about](https://www.briangershon.com/about/)